Search Legislation

 (8)In subsection (7) “income tax period” has the same meaning as in the Income Tax (Employments) Regulations 1993 (S.I.
 1993/744), or any subsequent regulations making corresponding provision.

-(1)A person who has PAYE income for a tax year in respect of which deductions or repayments are made under PAYE regulations may by notice require the Inland Revenue to give that person a notice under section 8 of TMA 1970 (personal return) for the tax year.
+(1)A person who has PAYE income for a tax year in respect of which deductions or repayments are made under PAYE regulations may by notice require [F13an officer of Revenue and Customs] to give that person a notice under section 8 of TMA 1970 (personal return) for the tax year.

-(2)A notice to the Inland Revenue under subsection (1) must be given no later than 5 years after the 31st October next following the tax year.
+(2)A notice to [F13an officer of Revenue and Customs] under subsection (1) must be given no later than [F143 years] after the 31st October next following the tax year.

 (1)In this Part—